bmm146/surveyup/README.md

 ## Notes
 This package will automatically install the `survey` package.
 Please make sure to use survey design objections created by the `svydesign()` function.

+Review documentation of each function for proper entry and execution.